mlrun/demos/README.md

 <br><p align="center"><img src="./docs/hvd-pipe.png" width="500"/></p><br>

 <a id="demo-face-recognition"></a>
-## Faces Demo &mdash; Real-Time Image Recognition with Deep Learning
+## Faces Demo: Real-Time Image Recognition with Deep Learning

 The [**faces**](faces/README.md) demo demonstrates real-time capture, recognition, and classification of face images over a video stream, as well as location tracking of identities.